 Both the OnStar attendant and the policeman assumed the car was stuck without suggesting I press the traction button.
 Whether that is because they assumed I had already tried that or didn’t know it was an option I’m not sure.
 Regardless, the right person arrived and guided me towards the solution I needed.

 “With your counsel, you will guide me.”
-Not only did the attendant explain how he got my car to move, he took the time to teach me how to do things for myself in the future.
+Not only did the attendant explain how he got my car to move, but he also took the time to teach me how to do things for myself in the future.
 I don’t expect to land in many ditches, but then again, I didn’t plan the adventure I had.

 The whole ordeal lasted less than an hour and there haven’t been any residual issues.
 I think that most of the time the bumps in the road of our life journey can be classified the same way.
 Inconvenient, but quick.
 Irritating to deal with, but easy to move past with the right help.
 So here’s my best advice.
 When you find yourself in a ditch, don’t be afraid to ask for help, and keep an eye out for the guide who can give you advice for the present, and possibly the future.
 And one last tip; don’t forget who is holding your hand the whole time.